 If unfortunately, all the previous methods fail to help, you can copy the api-ms-win-crt-runtime-l1-1-0.dll file from a PC that runs the same Windows system as yours.

-Part 1: Check your Windows system type and find a computer that runs the same system with yours.
+Part 1: Check your Windows system type and find a computer that runs the same system as yours.

-Here’s how you can check Windows type of a computer:
+Here’s how you can check the Windows type of computer: